SkrFractals/Comparser/README.md

 <expression>,<expression>,<expression>
 Each expression gets evaluated, and you get back a vector with each result in the same order You can nest vectors with parentheses to make more complex structures.
-But any nested vector layer that has 1 element will get collapsed into the layer above.
+Invariant: vectors containing exactly one element are always collapsed into their containing level.
+The evaluator does not preserve one-element vector nesting.
 For example 1,(2,3),4,(5,(6,7)),8,(9),(((10),11)) will get collapsed into: 1,(2,3),4,(5,(6,7)),8,9,(10,11).
-This is to keep the actual structure that matters, and for any size 1 nests that coul appears to be cleared out.
+This is to keep the actual structure that matters, and for any size 1 nests that could appears to be cleared out.

 Binary operators:
 <expression> + <expression>